The Hidden Dangers Of Passive Investing

 We think it's prudent to consider whether broad overvaluation is an unintended consequence of large, uninterrupted inflows into ETFs and other passive index products.

 Figure 4 uses four iShares ETFs and SPY to compare the Large Cap, Mid Cap, and Small Cap segments of the market to the total market.
-Per Figure 4, the price-to-economic book value (PEBV) ratio, which measures the markets expectations for future profit growth, for each ETF is greater than 2.4.
-In other words, the market expects the profits of each of these ETFs’ holdings to more than double, and in some cases, triple.
+Per Figure 4, the price-to-economic book value (PEBV) ratio, which measures the market's expectations for future profit growth, for each ETF is greater than 2.4.
+In other words, the market expects the profits of each of these ETFs' holdings to more than double, and in some cases, triple.

 Figure 4: Popular Passive ETFs Are Fully Valued